-Nicotine Replacement Therapy Product Support Program for Binghamton University students, faculty and staff
+Nicotine Replacement Therapy information for Binghamton University students, faculty and staff

 Binghamton University encourages its students, faculty and staff to discontinue the use of tobacco products.
 Research shows that the combination of counseling and the use of Nicotine Replacement Therapy (NRT) can increase the likelihood that individuals will be successful in ending their use of tobacco products.
 Research supports that the combination of counseling and medication is more effective than either intervention alone.